balarajuaishwarya/mobile-qa-agent/report.md

 1. **Simplicity**: The supervisor-planner-executor pattern is inherently sequential.
 We don't need complex graph-based routing or parallel agent execution.

 2. **Vision-First Approach**: Mobile QA fundamentally requires understanding screenshots.
-Gemini 2.0 Flash excels at vision tasks and is free to use.
+Gemini 2.0 Flash excels at vision tasks and is free to use (though has heavy rate limitor for the free tier).

 3. **Prompt Engineering Control**: Custom implementation gives us full control over agent prompts, which is critical for:
    - Planner: Generating precise action coordinates